moveworks/developer-docs/plugins/sap-concur-approve-expense-report/README.md

 This diagram describes the flow we will build in this guide.

   ![image.png](./architecture.png)

-There are four steps to support Concur Expense report approvals using Creator Studio:
+There are four steps to support Concur Expense Report approvals using Creator Studio:

 1. Setup polling for new approvals (by default, every 60 seconds)
     - This is required to retrieve newly submitted expense reports
 2. Send a notification to Moveworks with the expense report details and slots to approve or reject the report
-3. Store approval notifications you have already sent in a database queue
+3. Store approval notifications you have already sent in a database
     - If you don't do this, your employees will get notified every time you poll for new records
 4. Actioning on the approvals based on the chosen action (approve/send back)